hehacks/TESS/README.md

 bash subdomain.sh dell.com

 This is version 1
-Wait for some for new version
+Wait for some time for new version